What is the best vacuum to buy for your cleaning business? This is a very common question.

 I have never used this vacuum, but I have known other cleaning companies that swear by them.
 What I did not like about the backpack vacuums was the awkwardness of having it on my back.
 I was afraid I could run into furniture or walls if I had to back up or maneuver around tight spaces.

 The cost was another reason for this vacuum to not be my #1 choice for residential cleaning To purchase a quality backpack vacuum you would be spending close to $400.
 But the backpack vacuums do allow for hands-free movements and less carrying around an upright vacuum.

 - Easy to maneuver around and under furniture

 - Check to see if it will transition from carpet to Hard floor.

 - Large capacity canister

-- Filtration system is excellent.
+- The filtration system is excellent.
 Four Level Advanced Filtration and HEPA media filter.

-- Awkward to carry on your back, will take some getting use to.
+- Awkward to carry on your back, will take some getting used to.

-- Canister used bags, not easy to change between homes.
+- Canister-used bags are not easy to change between homes.